danascape/danascape.github.io/_posts/2025-06-01-GSoC-2025-week0-community-bonding.md

 * Asked a few questions about builds, ROS, etc.

 ## Project Scope
-I got to understand that after getting selected for GSoC, the proposal you wrote can change whole lot, because during my community bonding period, we went through a lot of things before eventually reaching a base conclusion to integrate between the 2 technologies, there were a lot of debates, but eventually I got myself to a starting point.
+One important lesson during the community bonding period was that, after being selected for GSoC, the proposal you submitted can evolve significantly.
+During this period, we explored many aspects of the project before reaching a solid starting point for integrating the two technologies.
+There were numerous debates, but in the end, we found a common ground.

 The community bonding period has been invaluable for understanding not just the technical challenges, but the collaborative processes that make open-source projects successful.
 I'm excited to start the hands-on development work!